 Now that you’ve learned some background on the most common cryptocurrency scams, it’s time to learn how to spot them.

-Here are the red flags of a cryptocurrency scam to look out for:
+Here are the main cryptocurrency scam red flags to look out for:

-- A social media user is asking you to pay for something using cryptocurrency
+Influencer advertising: A social media user asks you to pay for something using cryptocurrency

 It's important to not underestimate crypto scammers and their devious tactics.
 Unfortunately, they’ve been able to see some success in recent years.